wghilliard/wghilliard.github.io/_posts/2020-01-12-the-devops-handbook.markdown

 almost as if it were a feature to be implemented in the next major release.
 However, this perspective trivializes the costs associated with last minute refactoring, emergency hot fixes, and most importantly - brand degradation.
-A deficit of automated testing leads to product accruing a compounding mountain of technical debt resulting in a codebase so fragile and mystifying that even senior engineers might wonder how the product even worked in the first place.
+A deficit of automated testing leads to the product accruing a compounding mountain of technical debt resulting in a codebase so fragile and mystifying that even senior engineers might wonder how the product even worked in the first place.
 Spooky.
 (2)

 So, enough with the war stories, let's pretend we've got automated testing!
-Depending on the VSC flow the team is using, "quality gates" can be constructed that give the team (and all other downstream consumers) _*faith*_ that the product will do everything it claims to do.
+Depending on the VSC flow the team is using, "quality gates" can be constructed that give the team (and all other downstream consumers) **faith** that the product will do everything it claims to do.
 (3) These gates can be arranged such that the intensity and scope increase with each level as described below: